-In this article, Swami Ramananda explorse the issue of spiritual activism as a form of Karma Yoga.
-In 2015, Swami Ramananda participated in an online course called, “Ethics and Vows for the Modern Life,” led by Michael Stone, a teacher of Buddhism and Yoga.
+In this article, Swami Ramananda explores the issue of spiritual activism as a form of Karma Yoga.
+In 2015, Swami Ramananda participated in an online course called, “Ethics and Vows for the Modern Life,” led by Michael Stone (1974-2017), a teacher of Buddhism and Yoga.
 This course served as a catalyst for Swami to consider deeply the application of ancient Yoga teachings to modern social problems.
 He summed up Michael’s approach to Yoga practice as, “very oriented around the idea that our practice is vital and meaningful when done in the context of the world we live in right now.”
 This is a constant and evolving process.

 “The goal of Integral Yoga is to have an easeful body, a peaceful mind, and a useful life.”
 Of course these are just words on a page, given to us by Swami Satchidananda—that is, until we begin to reflect and to practice.
 We practice asana, pranayama, and meditation.
 We transform our relationship with our bodies and our minds.
 We ask, “How can I be useful?
 How can I serve?
 What can I offer?”
 When our reflection becomes an intention and the intention becomes an action, we can answer with love and compassion, which is at the heart of real spiritual activism.

 At a satsang in New York I raised the question, “What matters most to you?”
 I spoke about the importance of clarifying what we value and reflecting on the ultimate purpose of our lives.
 Speaking to a group of yogis, I was not surprised that someone suggested right away that moksha, or spiritual liberation, was most important.
 We all might understand liberation, or Self-realization, to be the goal of Yoga, but what does that really mean to us?
 It remains a vague and distant idea that may have little relevance to our daily lives.
 How do we actually go about pursuing enlightenment?